 With this in mind, below we provide some general information that may help you answer some frequently asked access rights questions to make sure you’re in the know.

-What are my rights of access to my rental property – Landlord FAQs
+What are my rights of access to my rental property – Landlord Rights FAQs

 1. The Contract - "What is” and a ‘covenant to quiet enjoyment’

 Whilst reading the tenancy agreement, you may have also seen a term that gives you a right to enter the property.
-Now, whether a landlord has the right to enter the property without a tenant’s permission is a much debated topic.
-Given the nature of the topic and the varying circumstances as to why you wish to gain access, and the reasons behind a tenant refusing permission, there is no “one size fits all” answer.
+Now, whether a landlord has the right to enter the property without a tenant’s permission is a much-debated topic.
+Given the nature of the topic, the varying circumstances as to why you wish to gain access, and the reasons behind a tenant refusing permission, there is no “one size fits all” answer.

-In view of what we mentioned earlier; the key principle of exclusivity, we believe that despite a contractual provision in a tenancy agreement giving permission to you to enter the property, you should still seek your tenant’s permission to do so.
+In view of what we mentioned earlier about the key principle of exclusivity, we believe that, despite a contractual provision in a tenancy agreement giving permission for you to enter the property, you should still seek your tenant’s permission to do so.

 2. Do I have the right to inspect the property?